Auto1111SDK/Auto1111SDK/README.md

 ## Features

-Currently, we don't have support for Stable Diffusion XL.
+Currently, we don't have support for Stable Diffusion XL on GPUs.
 We are looking to add this soon.

 ## Contributing